Consumer behaviour: Origins of consumer behaviour

-In the 1940s and '50s, marketing was dominated by the so-called classical schools of thought which were highly descriptive and relied heavily on case study approaches with only occasional use of interview methods.
-At the end of the 1950s, two important reports criticized marketing for its lack of methodological rigor, especially the failure to adopt mathematically-oriented behavioral science research methods.
-The stage was set for marketing to become more inter-disciplinary by adopting a consumer-behaviorist perspective.
+In the 1940s and 1950s, marketing was dominated by the so-called classical schools of thought which were highly descriptive and relied heavily on case study approaches with only occasional use of interview methods.
+At the end of the 1950s, two important reports criticised marketing for its lack of methodological rigor, especially the failure to adopt mathematically-oriented behavioural science research methods.
+The stage was set for marketing to become more inter-disciplinary by adopting a consumer-behaviourist perspective.

-From the 1950s, marketing began to shift its reliance away from economics and towards other disciplines, notably the behavioral sciences, including sociology, anthropology, and clinical psychology.
+From the 1950s, marketing began to shift its reliance away from economics and towards other disciplines, notably the behavioural sciences, including sociology, anthropology, and clinical psychology.
 This resulted in a new emphasis on the customer as a unit of analysis.
 As a result, new substantive knowledge was added to the marketing discipline – including such ideas as opinion leadership, reference groups, and brand loyalty.
 Market segmentation, especially demographic segmentation based on socioeconomic status (SES) index and household life-cycle, also became fashionable.
-With the addition of consumer behavior, the marketing discipline exhibited increasing scientific sophistication with respect to theory development and testing procedures.
+With the addition of consumer behaviour, the marketing discipline exhibited increasing scientific sophistication with respect to theory development and testing procedures.

-In its early years, consumer behavior was heavily influenced by motivation research, which had increased the understanding of customers, and had been used extensively by consultants in the advertising industry and also within the discipline of psychology in the 1920s, '30s, and '40s.
+In its early years, consumer behaviour was heavily influenced by motivation research, which had increased the understanding of customers, and had been used extensively by consultants in the advertising industry and also within the discipline of psychology in the 1920s, 1930s, and 1940s.
 By the 1950s, marketing began to adopt techniques used by motivation researchers including depth interviews, projective techniques, thematic apperception tests, and a range of qualitative and quantitative research methods.
 More recently, scholars have added a new set of tools including ethnography, photo-elicitation techniques, and phenomenological interviewing.
-Today, consumer behavior (or CB as it is affectionately known) is regarded as an important sub-discipline within marketing and is included as a unit of study in almost all undergraduate marketing programs.
+In addition to these, contemporary research has delved further into the complexities of consumer behavior, incorporating innovative approaches such as neuroimaging studies and big data analytics.
+These modern tools provide deeper insights into subconscious consumer motivations and decision-making processes.
+Today, consumer behaviour (or CB as it is affectionately known) is regarded as an important sub-discipline within marketing and is included as a unit of study in almost all undergraduate marketing programs.